adslbarxatov/TextStats/docs/index.md

 - Maximum, minimum and average word lengths
 - Quantity of sentences with their lengths in letters and words (in descending order)
 - Maximum, minimum and average lengths of sentences
+- Quantity of paragraphs with their lengths in letters, words and sentences (in descending order)
+- Maximum, minimum and average lengths of paragraphs

 The text can be loaded from file under UTF8, UTF16 and CP1251 encodings (auto-detection by preamble).
 Statistics can also be saved to file.